 Be forewarned, take extra caution when using some of these methods or you could easily wind up poking an eye out with the foil covering or the wine cork itself.
 While you can open wine without a corkscrew, some of these methods are less than practical.
-Worse comes to worse if you don't have a wine key stick to a champagne or sparkling wine or better yet, a screw cap.
+Worse comes to worst if you don't have a wine key stick to champagne or sparkling wine or better yet, a screw cap.

 1. Hammer and Screw Hack

 When your corkscrew has gone missing, grab the old trusty hammer and a long screw to get popping.
 This is one of the easier methods on the list, but it will take a bit of strength.
 To do this properly, screw into the cork - preferably with a screwdriver - then place the backside of the hammer in between and pull out the cork.

 2. Use a Serrated Knife

 3. Use Your Keys

 Less cringy than the knife method, your keys will work as well.
 Take a key and puncture the cork at an angle.
 Make sure to really get it in there, then proceed to twist in a circle until the cork is free.
 Whalla!
 Now you can pour the perfect glass of wine.

 4. Apply Some Heat